 The Commission shall publish annually, not later than one month before the opening of the session of the European Parliament, a general report on the activities of the Community.

-1. () The Commission shall consist of 20 Members, who shall be chosen on the grounds of their general competence and whose independence is beyond doubt.
+1. The Members of the Commission shall be chosen on the grounds of their general competence and their independence shall be beyond doubt.